in

 You can’t have a hanging light that is too low for your ceiling, otherwise you and other people might end up walking into the lights.
 The following are the most common types of hanging ceiling lights.

-Pendant lights, sometimes called drop of suspender lights, are lights that consist of a base that is mounted on the ceiling from which is attached a cord, chain, or rod from which dangles a light feature.
+Pendant lights, sometimes called drop or suspender lights, consist of a base mounted on the ceiling from which a cord, chain, or rod is attached to, which dangles a light feature.

-Pendant ceiling lights consist of a single bulb, attached at the ceiling by a single chain or cord.
-Several pendant lights may be grouped together, or even share the same base.
+Pendant ceiling lights consist of a single bulb attached to the ceiling by a single chain or cord.
+Several pendant lights may be grouped together or even share the same base.

-Black pendant ceiling light with chain The shape and opacity of the shade determine how the light is distributed.
+The shape and opacity of the shade determine how the light is distributed.
 A single pendant light in an otherwise darkened space will make a dramatic statement but may remind you of an interrogation.
-Pendant lights are therefore best paired with other types of light sources.
+Pendant lights are, therefore best paired with other types of light sources.

 Pendant lights only provide light in a specific spot, so unless you are just planning to light a very small space like a closet, you will need to use several pendant lights or use a mix of pendant lights and another type of light fixture.